codeatcg/VRPG/README.md

 ```
 module/gfa2view --GFA in.gfa --ref refName --outDir output_dir --index --range 2000 --thread 10

+# gfa2view is flexible.
+Users can also split the process into two steps.
+# step 1: transform and calculate coverage
+# This step can’t be paralleled.
+module/gfa2view --GFA in.gfa --ref refName --outDir output_dir

+# step 2: index
+# This step can be paralleled.
+module/gfa2view --outDir output_dir --index --range 2000 --thread 10

 ```

+By two steps users can test different options and parameters to index the graph.
+But note that the previous indexing results will be covered.

 **Note**, For the current version of 'gfa2view' memory consumption is proportional to number of threads.
 A trade-off between speed and and memory consumption needs to be considered.

 If only a particular set of reference chromosomes or contigs are considered for view the option ‘--refChr’ can be used to save running time.
-For this option a file containing a reference chromosome or contig name (not contain sample name or haplotype name) per line is required.
+The option only affects the process of indexing.
+If this option is specified, a file containing the expected chromosomes/contigs with one chromosome/contig per line is required.

 # Execution
 ## Local server or personal computer with Linux/Ubuntu operating system